Sports Illustrated’s NASCAR Sprint Cup

 NASCAR is the pinnacle of America’s need for speed, and this 36-race battle to win it all starts with the Daytona 500, the most prestigious race in NASCAR.
 After a $400 million reimagining of this iconic speedway in 2016, the fan experience changed dramatically.
 Increasing grandstand seating, adding multiple concourses, WiFi, HD displays and more, goes a long way since it’s original construction in 1959.
 This tremendous debut needed a platform to highlight these upgrades, house important race information, and get fans excited to see it for themselves.
 The trusted voice of Sports Illustrated was driving this initiative and I led the design.

 Balance the utility of race information with rich editorial content

 Create a unique stand-alone website that works in Sports Illustrated’s ecosystem

 Tastefully drive users to engage more on si.com

 Design for responsive breakpoints

 As part of a larger initiative around the new Daytona speedway and the upcoming Sprint Cup races, this website was considered the hub for all things.
-This meant that I had to coordinate with many other teams around photography, video, editorial schedules, sponsorship requirements, copy editing and fact checking, development timelines, and sign offs from various groups under a tight schedule.
-The final presentation, which was semi-templatized, helped to streamline and expedite both design and development, as well as promoted a cohesive system across all pages.
+This meant that I had to coordinate with many other teams around photography, video, editorial schedules, sponsorship requirements, copy editing and fact checking, development timelines, and sign offs from various groups under tight deadlines.
+The final presentation, which was partially templatized, helped to streamline and expedite both design and development, as well as promoted a cohesive design system across all pages.